GiveMeMoreData/ZPOIF-projekt-2019-Wizualizacja-pozycji-ISS/README.md

 ## Features
 * Displaying live position of ISS on a zommable map
 * Providing ISS's velocity and altitude
+* Predicting ISS's trajectory for the next 1.5h
 * Scaling to users screen
 * Providing easy access to live view from ISS